 Prayer is not a new concept for me.
 As a child, I remember praying nightly for my dad and younger brother who were diagnosed with a genetic neuromuscular disease.
 Growing up, I witnessed the effects of the disease on my brother.
-I wanted to help him, to take away the difficulties, to do something, so I prayed.
-I prayed God would take away his disease, would let me switch spots with my brother.
-I prayed for a cure.
-It was during this time, I started to understand prayer was more than a conversation.
+I wanted to help him, to take away the difficulties, to do something — so I prayed.
+I prayed that God would take away his disease, or that God would let me switch places with him — and I prayed for a cure.
+It was during this time that I started to understand prayer was more than a conversation.
 Prayer had purpose.
 It was a gift and a tool, and it was powerful.
 Little did I know how powerful this gift would continue to be.

 When I first heard the words, “Your baby’s heart is not normal,” my world was turned upside down.
-I was scared, angry and confused.
+I was scared, angry, and confused.
 I questioned God.
-How could He allow this innocent, unborn baby be to be brought into this world to suffer through repeated surgeries, procedures and pain?
+How could He allow this innocent, unborn baby to be brought into this world to suffer through repeated surgeries, procedures, and pain?

 Why would He give her this journey?

 My heart was broken, but I prayed.
 I prayed for the comfort and safety of this little person inside me.
 I prayed He would give me the strength to give her what she needed.
-I prayed that whatever God’s plan was, and however much time He was going to let us share with her, He would always be at my daughter’s side.
+Then I prayed that whatever God’s plan was (and however much time He was going to let us share with her), He would always be at my daughter’s side.
 I knew I had to trust God, and even though I did not understand, this was the path He had chosen for her.
 I was no longer in control.

 The more I prayed, the more I was able to see.
-I saw more than the diagnosis of a congenital heart defect.
-I saw the support system surrounding me – family, friends, neighbors and co-workers.
+I saw more than the diagnosis of a congenital heart defect; now I also saw the support system surrounding me – family, friends, neighbors, and co-workers.
 I saw the outpouring of supportive messages from people, including those I had never met.
-I saw friends dropping off meals and offering to help in any way they could, strangers adding our daughter to prayer lists, our church and a large community praying for our baby.
-I saw generosity, compassion, and most importantly, the power of prayer.
+There were friends dropping off meals and offering to help in any way they could.
+I saw strangers adding our daughter to prayer lists.
+I saw our church (and a larger community) praying for our baby.
+Yes, I saw generosity, compassion, and most importantly, the power of prayer.

-And because of prayer, I no longer felt helpless, but instead, ready.
+Because of prayer, I no longer felt helpless, but instead, I felt ready.
 I was ready for our daughter to enter this world, because I knew whatever the outcome, I was not alone.